cfengine/documentation/overview/how-cfengine-works.markdown

 to keep the core team strong and in constant dialogue with your organization's strategic leadership.
 Treat your CFEngine team as a trusted partner in business.

-## Training and Certification
+## Training and certification

 Once you have tried the simplest examples using CFEngine, we recommend at least three days of in-depth training.
 We can also arrange more in-depth training to qualify as a CFEngine Mission Specialist.

-## Mission Goal and Knowledge Management
+## Mission goal and knowledge management

 The main aim of Knowledge Management is to learn from experience, and use the accumulated learning to improve the predictability of workflow processes.
 During